microsoft/GLIP/README.md

       author={Liunian Harold Li* and Pengchuan Zhang* and Haotian Zhang* and Jianwei Yang and Chunyuan Li and Yiwu Zhong and Lijuan Wang and Lu Yuan and Lei Zhang and Jenq-Neng Hwang and Kai-Wei Chang and Jianfeng Gao}, year={2022},
       booktitle={CVPR},
 }
+@article{zhang2022glipv2,
+  title={GLIPv2: Unifying Localization and Vision-Language Understanding}, author={Zhang, Haotian* and Zhang, Pengchuan* and Hu, Xiaowei and Chen, Yen-Chun and Li, Liunian Harold and Dai, Xiyang and Wang, Lijuan and Yuan, Lu and Hwang, Jenq-Neng and Gao, Jianfeng}, journal={arXiv preprint arXiv:2206.05836}, year={2022}
+}
 @article{li2022elevater,
   title={ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models},